calebclayreagor/DELAY/README.md

 ### 4. ``TranscriptionFactors.csv`` (optional)

-- A one-column table of known transcription factors (``Gene1``) in the input dataset (required for finetuning and prediction with partially-known ground truth networks)
+- A one-column table of known transcription factors (``Gene1``) in the input dataset (required for finetuning and prediction with partially-known ground truths)

 ## More Examples